eymenefealtun/eymenefealtun/README.md

 ### Hi there I'm Eymen👋
-- 🔭 I'm currently working on C#
+- 🔭 I'm currently working on C#, and also learning Python
 - 👯 open to collaborating on projects